 New, Shorter Introductory Periods Will Spark Faster Repayments on Balances

 Previous promotions granted consumers as much as a year before they accrued finance charges.
 But with the new realities, account managers are looking to earn interest as quickly as possible.
 That means shorter introductory periods that automatically apply finance charges over the promotion period of your balance.
 Ouch.
-The CEO of Discover Financial let loose in a conference call his expectations for dramatic cutbacks on the durations for balance transfer promotions.
+The CEO of Discover Financial let loose in a conference call his expectations for dramatic cutbacks on the duration of balance transfer promotions.
 This is probably a harbinger of how other lenders will react.

 Balance Transfer Offers for Zero Percent Will Evaporate

-Credit card companies still think that balance transfer offers are great bait for attracting customers from their competitors, but they'll need to turn a profit under the new conditions.
+Credit card companies still think that balance transfer credit cards are great bait for attracting customers from their competitors, but they'll need to turn a profit under the new conditions.
 Hence, you'll find more transfer promotions in the 2.99% to 4.99% range than the zero percent rate consumers have come to love.
 The net result is that you may have to take the hit of paying small finance charges in lieu of paying higher interest rates that you assumed with prior promotions.

 The "triple whammy" reflects the credit card industry's drastic need to stop the bleeding on its own debt, which means that consumers--as always--will bear the brunt.
 That may mean the game of credit card musical chairs is over.